vinayadav01/scalewithclicks-blog/content/blog/7-costly-google-ads-mistakes-that-are-wasting-your-budget.md

 ---
-title: 7 Costly Google Ads Mistakes That Are Wasting Your Budget (And How to Fix Them)
+title: 7 Costly Google Ads Mistakes Wasting Your Budget (2026)
 date: "2026-05-02"
 description: Discover the most common Google Ads mistakes that waste your budget and learn how to fix them to improve conversions, ROI, and lead generation.
 image: /images/google-ads-mistakes.jpg